MSU-PRL/PRL-website/README.md

 ## History Timeline Folder
 The History Timeline folder contains a CSS and jQUery timeline plugin called <a href="http://preview.codecanyon.net/item/zoomtimeline-css-timeline-pack/full_screen_preview/16918891?_ga=2.76863253.1076320330.1529523907-713049933.1525180595">ZoomTimeline</a> (<a href="http://digitalzoomstudio.net/">developer's site</a>), which allows for a wide range of visual presentation styles.
 The version on the PRL website is located in the <a href="https://prl.natsci.msu.edu/about/">About</a> page and adopts the 3d slider presentation mode.
 ### File listing:
 * **PRLtimelinejQuerycompiled.scss**: The file includes all the package's core CSS files in one location.
 Do not make any modifications to this file.
-The **prlCustomCSS-2018.scss** file (see CSS folder section) is setup to automatically include the contents of this file so all PRL custom CSS is found in one location.
+The **prlCustomCSS-2018.scss** file (see CSS folder section) is setup to automatically include the contents of this file so all PRL custom CSS is uploaded to Mura from one location.
 * **about-page-history-timeline.html**: This file is where the timeline content is modified.
 It also includes the JS scripts.
 To modify the timeline content, make the changes in this file, then paste the code in the PRL's About page.

 **Any CSS changes to the timeline should be made separately in the prlCustomCSS-2018.scss file, in the 'About' section**.
 Do not make changes to the core **PRLtimelinejQuerycompiled.scss** file.
 The timeline is constantly updated by the developer, and as core files are overwritten, we lose any custom changes within those files on update.